ckeditor/ckeditor5/docs/examples/builds/multi-root-editor.md

 # Multi-root editor

-{@link getting-started/legacy-getting-started/predefined-builds#multi-root-editor Multi-root editor} is an editor type that features multiple, separate editable areas.
+The multi-root editor type is an editor type that features multiple, separate editable areas.

 The main difference between using a multi-root editor and using multiple separate editors (like in the {@link examples/builds/inline-editor inline editor demo}) is the fact that in a multi-root editor all editable areas belong to the same editor instance share the same configuration, toolbar and the undo stack, and produce one document.